Harry24k/adversarial-attacks-pytorch/README.md

 * **I want to use image normalization.** : In this case, you have to put normalize layer in the model.
 Please refer to [DEMO:White Box Attack with Imagenet](https://github.com/Harry24k/adversairal-attacks-pytorch/blob/master/demos/White%20Box%20Attack%20with%20Imagenet.ipynb).

-* **There is no randomize process in my model, but attacks returns different results.** : [Some operations are non-deterministic with float tensors on GPU](https://discuss.pytorch.org/t/inconsistent-gradient-values-for-the-same-input/26179).
+* **There is no randomize process in my model, but attacks return different results.** : [Some operations are non-deterministic with float tensors on GPU](https://discuss.pytorch.org/t/inconsistent-gradient-values-for-the-same-input/26179).
 If you want to get same results with same inputs, please run ["torch.backends.cudnn.deterministic = True".](https://stackoverflow.com/questions/56354461/reproducibility-and-performance-in-pytorch)

 ## Update Records